bxjthu/CompLing/slides/2/source.md

  .right-column-3[
 <img src="images/my-fair-lady.jpg" width=300>
  ]

+???
+Pygmalion |pɪɡˈmeɪlɪən| is a play by George Bernard Shaw, named after a Greek mythological figure.

+In ancient Greek mythology, Pygmalion fell in love with one of his sculptures, which then came to life.

+Eliza is a flower girl, who comes to Professor Henry Higgins asking for elocution lessons.

+Higgins goes along with it for the purposes of a wager: That he can turn her into the toast of elite London society.

+Doolittle receives voice coaching and learns the rules of etiquette.
 ---
 ##Regular expressions
 + **Eliza**: a program which makes natural language conversation between man and computer possible